 C has three major decision making instructions—the

-statement, and the switch
+if statement, the if-else statement, and the switch statement.1.
+The if Statement

 C uses the keyword if to implement the decision control instruction.
 The general form of if statement looks like this: